mstill3/spark-for-dummies/Everything.md

   * repartition - increase or decrease num partitions (unbalnaced partitions)

 </details>

+- Actions return a value back to the driver program

+- Transformations create a new dataset form an existing one

+- Narrow transformations are the result of map, filter and such that is from the data from a single partition only, i.e. it is self-sustained.
+An output RDD has partitions with records that originate from a single partition in the parent RDD.
+Only a limited subset of partitions used to calculate the result.
+Spark groups narrow transformations as a stage which is called pipelining.

+- Wide transformations are the result of groupByKey and reduceByKey.
+The data required to compute the records in a single partition may reside in many partitions of the parent RDD.
+Wide transformations are also called shuffle transformations as they may or may not depend on a shuffle.
+All of the tuples with the same key must end up in the same partition, processed by the same task.
+To satisfy these operations, Spark must execute RDD shuffle, which transfers data across cluster and results in a new stage with a new set of partitions.

+- Optimzations done in the action, for improving the plan for all the transformations

 ### Coalesce vs Partition
 - coalesce(numPartitions): Decrease the number of partitions in the RDD to numPartitions.
 Useful for running operations more efficiently after filtering down a large dataset.
 Avoids full shuffles